kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 ## Summary

-1. Add default provisioning and binding parameters to Service Classes.
+1. Add default provisioning and binding parameters to Service Classes and Plans.
 1. Add a "Service Type" field to classes and plans, e.g. mysql or redis.
-1. Add a is-default-plan annotation to Service Plans to flag it as the default plan for a particular service type.
+1. Add an is-default-plan annotation to Service Plans to flag it as the default plan for a particular service type.
-1. Service Instances and Bindings fall back to the defaults set on the class
+1. Service Instances and Bindings fall back to the defaults set on the plan or class
     when parameters are not provided.
 1. Services can be provisioned using only the Service Type, e.g. mysql, and the default plan and parameters are used.